bmurmann/EE628/5_Design/README.md

-This folder contains various design files for the course's template project.
+This folder contains various design files for the course project.